THE VOLTERRA PROJECT

 The scholarship is awarded based on merit, and will be assigned by a panel comprising Antigoni Goni, Tatiana Hadjiemmanouil, and members of the Volterra Project board.
 The following materials will be evaluated:

 Focus will be placed on your biography, repertoire, and motivation letter.
 If you prefer, you may email these documents directly to info@volterraguitar.org.
-Please do not forget to indicate "sent by email" in the corresponding fields of your application. - Video Submission:
+Please do not forget to indicate "sent by email" in the corresponding fields of your application.

 The video will be reviewed as part of the assessment process.